imanmuhd21/myprintf/README.md

-Below is a complete, unified GitHub project description, rewritten cleanly and professionally, fully based on all the details you provided, including the first-character kick-start TX design, ring buffer behavior, layering, and SysTick usage.
-This is suitable for a README, technical review, or portfolio project.

-Custom Lightweight printf() Implementation (Bare-Metal STM32F401RE)
+Custom Lightweight printf() (Bare-Metal STM32F401RE)

-This project is a custom lightweight printf()-like implementation developed entirely from scratch for the STM32F401RE (ARM Cortex-M4) microcontroller.
-It is written in bare-metal C, does not rely on HAL, LL, or any third-party drivers, and uses only CMSIS register-level access.

-The implementation supports the format specifiers %d, %s, and %c, and transmits data over USART using an interrupt-driven design combined with a 16-byte ring buffer.
+A from-scratch, bare-metal printf()-like implementation for the STM32F401RE (ARM Cortex-M4), featuring interrupt-driven USART transmission, a ring buffer, and zero dependency on HAL / LL or third-party drivers.

+This project focuses on low-level firmware design, direct register manipulation, and clean driver layering, closely resembling how production-grade embedded drivers are written.

+✨ Highlights

+✅ Bare-metal firmware (CMSIS only)

+✅ Custom GPIO and USART drivers

+✅ Lightweight printf() implementation

+✅ Supports %d, %s, %c

+✅ Interrupt-driven USART TX (TXE)

+✅ First-character kick-start transmission design

+✅ 16-byte ring buffer

+✅ Layered architecture (Driver → Buffer → Application)

+✅ Minimal main.c usage

+✅ Designed for learning real embedded driver behavior

+🧠 Design Philosophy

+Instead of polling or blocking I/O, this project uses an interrupt-driven UART transmission model where:

+The CPU writes only the first character to the USART

+All subsequent characters are handled by the USART ISR

+A ring buffer decouples the application from the hardware

+The CPU remains free after enqueueing data

+This mirrors how professional embedded serial drivers are implemented.

-Project Architecture
+🏗️ Project Architecture

-The firmware is organized into clear layers to separate responsibilities and improve maintainability.
+The firmware is organized into clear layers, each with a single responsibility.

+Application Layer
+ └── myprintf.c / myprintf.h

+Buffer Layer
+ └── ringbuffer.c / ringbuffer.h

+Driver Layer
+ ├── usart.c / usart.h
+ └── gpio.c  / gpio.h

+Utility
+ └── systick.c / systick.h

-1. Driver Layer (Hardware Control)
+🔌 Driver Layer
 GPIO Driver (gpio.c / gpio.h)

-Configures GPIO pins and alternate functions for USART operation
+Configures GPIO pins and alternate functions

-Fully register-level implementation
+Register-level implementation

-No vendor abstraction layers
+Used for USART pin mapping

-USART Driver (usart.c / usart.h)
+USART Driver (usart.c / usart.h) ⭐ Core of the Project

-This is the core of the project and handles all low-level serial communication, including:
+Handles all low-level serial communication, including:

 USART peripheral configuration

-TX interrupt (TXEIE) handling
+TXE interrupt enabling/disabling

 Writing bytes into the TDR register